 Diabetes management begins with healthy eating habits and physical activity.
 Since this may be challenging, medications are available to augment the achievement of better treatment results[17].
-A retrospective, cross-sectional analysis of the 2003-2016 National Health and Nutrition Examination Survey data was completed to investigate trends in the use of diabetes medications[17].
+A retrospective, cross-sectional analysis of the 2003-2016 National Health and Nutrition Examination Survey data was carried out to investigate trends in the use of diabetes medications[17].
 Included were 6323 patients, representing 26.5 million patients, 18 years and older who had been told that they had diabetes, had an HbA1c greater than 6.4%, or had a fasting plasma glucose greater than 125 mg/dL[17].
 The percentage of patients taking any medication increased from 58% in 2003-2004 to 67% in 2015-2016[17].
-The use of metformin and insulin analogs increased following American Diabetes Association recommendations in 2007 where metformin was and continues to be preferred as first-line therapy for type 2 diabetes[17].
+The use of metformin and insulin analogs increased following American Diabetes Association recommendations in 2007 when metformin was and continues to be the preferred first-line therapy for type 2 diabetes[17].
 Among patients on one therapeutic agent, the use of metformin increased from 33% in 2003-2004 to 74% in 2015-2016[17].
-Risk factors for type 2 diabetes in adults include: prediabetes, being overweight, age 45 years or older, family history of diabetes, decreased physical inactivity, and history of gestational diabetes[18].
-Figure 2 below details the distribution of diabetes across races/ethnicity.
+Risk factors for T2DM in adults include: prediabetes, overweight, age of 45 years or older, a family history of diabetes, decreased physical inactivity, and history of gestational diabetes[18].
+Figure 2 shows the distribution of diabetes across races/ethnicity.
 Diabetes is most prevalent among American Indians and Alaska Natives (14.5%), followed by Blacks (12.1%), people of Hispanic origin (11.8%), Asians (9.5%), and Whites (7.4%)[19].

 CO-MORBID CONDITIONS

-The autoimmune diseases autoimmune thyroiditis (AIT), celiac disease (CD), Addison’s disease, and vitiligo are frequently linked to T1DM[19].
+The autoimmune diseases such as autoimmune thyroiditis (AIT), celiac disease (CD), Addison’s disease, and vitiligo are frequently linked to T1DM[19].
 In comparison to 0.5% of the general population, CD prevalence in T1DM patients ranges from 1.5% to 10%[20].
-It is important to note that people who develop both illnesses have an earlier onset age for TIDM than patients who just have T1DM[20].
-Furthermore, 3.4% to 50% of people with T1DM also have AIT[20].
-Anti-thyroid antibodies are developed in 11% to 16.9% of T1DM patients within the first year of diagnosis, with females being more frequently impacted[20].
+It is important to note that people who develop both illnesses have an earlier age onset for TIDM than patients who just have T1DM[20].
+Furthermore, 3.4% - 50% of people with T1DM also have AIT[20].
+Anti-thyroid antibodies are developed in 11% - 16.9% of T1DM patients within the first year of diagnosis, with females being more frequently impacted[20].
 Up to 2% of T1DM patients may have anti-adrenal auto-antibodies[20].
 It is commonly known that autoimmune diseases like diabetes and vitiligo are related.
 About 6% of diabetic children have it[20].
 Additionally, T1DM has been linked to non-autoimmune diseases such as eating disorders[20].

-The most common conditions seen in type II diabetes mellitus (T2DM), according to previous research and American Diabetes Association guidelines, are hyperlipidemia, hypertension, obesity, depression, chronic obstructive pulmonary disease/asthma, coronary artery disease (CAD), chronic kidney disease (CKD), arthritis, cancers, neuropathy, heart failure, fractures, peripheral arterial disease, and retinopathy[21].
+The most common conditions seen in T2DM, according to previous research and American Diabetes Association guidelines, are hyperlipidemia, hypertension, obesity, depression, chronic obstructive pulmonary disease/asthma, coronary artery disease (CAD), chronic kidney disease (CKD), arthritis, cancers, neuropathy, heart failure, fractures, peripheral arterial disease, and retinopathy[21].
 According to a study by Lin et al[21], persons over 65 are more likely than those under 65 to have multiple co-morbid conditions.
 Additionally, they discovered that older persons were less likely to be obese and depressed but more likely to have hyperlipidemia, hypertension, CAD, CKD, arthritis, malignancy, and heart failure[21].
 With this information in mind, customized management plans should be created for frequent comorbidity clusters.

 COMPLICATIONS